-I’m Hannah, an AmeriCorps Volunteer in Southern Colorado.
+I’m Hannah, and I was an AmeriCorps Volunteer in Southern Colorado.

-I serve with Alpine Achievers Initiative (AAI), an organization whose mission is to inspire, connect, and nurture youth, families, and communities in rural Colorado.
-As a Program Specialist at my site placement, Monte Vista Kids Connection, I support local afterschool and summer programs for youth in the San Luis Valley.
+I served with Alpine Achievers Initiative (AAI), an organization whose mission is to inspire, connect, and nurture youth, families, and communities in rural Colorado.
+As a former Program Specialist at my site, Monte Vista Kids Connection, I supported local afterschool and summer programs for youth in the San Luis Valley.

 It’s been exciting to contribute to a growing movement of support for historically underfunded communities.
 Since its founding in 2012, AAI has expanded to serve multiple communities across rural South-Central Colorado.
 But my journey here began somewhere very different.